Visit Modern Singapore – A Vibrant Melting Pot of Cultures!

 World War II and Japanese Occupation

-The darkest chapter in Singapore’s history came during World War II.
-On February 15, 1942, Japanese forces conquered the island in what Winston Churchill called “the worst disaster and largest capitulation in British history.”
-For three and a half years, Singapore was renamed Shōnan-tō (“Light of the South”) under brutal Japanese rule.
-The occupation ended with Japan’s surrender on September 12, 1945, but the experience fundamentally changed Singapore’s relationship with colonial rule.
+Singapore’s darkest chapter began on 15 February 1942, when Japanese General Yamashita’s army captured the “impregnable” British fortress in what Winston Churchill called “the worst disaster and largest capitulation in British history.”
+80,000 British, Indian, and Australian troops surrendered.
+For three and a half years, Singapore was renamed Shōnan-tō (“Light of the South”) under brutal Japanese occupation; the Sook Ching massacre killed an estimated 25,000–50,000 Chinese-Singaporean civilians.
+Japan surrendered on 12 September 1945; the experience permanently ended Singaporean trust in the British colonial system.

 The Road to Independence